caprenter/bradfordsoundartists/index.markdown

 Wednesday 5th October 2022, 12noon -2pm
 Wednesday 19th October 2022, 5.30pm -7.30pm

-## Ambisonic Workshop
+## Ambisonic Workshop (TBC - save the date Sat.
+1st Oct.
+2022)

-Come to a session to find out how to use our 8 speaker ambisonic set up
+Come to a session to find out how to use our 8 speaker ambisonic set up.

 {% include about.md %}
 {% include contact.md %}